 Welcome to the main event.
 Stage 2 is where you confirm that the process you designed in Stage 1 works as intended under normal manufacturing conditions.
 And this is precisely where Process Performance Qualification (PPQ) comes into play.
 During PPQ, you execute the manufacturing process using commercial-scale equipment and facilities to demonstrate it’s capable of reproducible performance.
 You’re essentially proving that your blueprint works in the real world.
 This stage involves running a predetermined number of successful batches to show that the process is robust and consistently yields a product that meets all its quality specifications.
 It’s the critical link between development and routine production, providing the documented evidence regulators need to see.

-Stage 3: Verifying the Process Continuously
+Stage 3: Keep Verifying Your Process

 Validation doesn’t end once you’ve successfully completed your PPQ batches.
 Stage 3, often called Continued Process Verification (CPV), is an ongoing commitment to ensuring your process remains in a state of control throughout the product’s entire lifecycle.
 During routine production, you’ll continuously monitor process parameters and material attributes to make sure everything is operating as expected.
 This ongoing verification provides real-time assurance that your process remains stable and reliable.
 If any unexpected variability or issues arise, your CPV program will help you detect them quickly, allowing you to implement corrective actions and maintain the integrity of your quality management system.